You are here

 Colbert (Hemings) Family

-Betty Brown’s son Brown Colbert was a nailmaker at Monticello.
+Another of Betty Brown’s sons, Brown Colbert, was an enslaved nailmaker at Monticello.
 To prevent separation from his wife, he asked Jefferson to sell him in 1805.
 With his wife and family, he lived in slavery in Lexington, Virginia, but was able to remain in contact with his mother and siblings at Monticello and in Washington.
 Surviving records indicate that this family made extraordinary efforts to maintain family bonds despite separation and to support their family members, both free and enslaved.
 While Brown Colbert’s bid for freedom in 1833 ended in tragedy on the west coast of Africa, his children who remained in Virginia laid the groundwork for the success of their descendants, who were educators, civic leaders, and soldiers in the Civil War.